GustavoBelaunde2004/GustavoBelaunde2004/README.md

 - 🌱 I’m currently learning about **artificial intelligence** and exploring **machine learning**.
 - 📫 How to reach me: [gbelaunderojas@gmail.com](mailto:gbelaunderojas@gmail.com)

-Feel free to check out my repositories or connect with me on [LinkedIn](https://www.linkedin.com/in/gustavobelaunde/)!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gustavobelaunde/)!

 ## 🛠️ Technologies & Tools